 see The Siren’s Bones on the header menu at top for list of chapters

 They heard thunder in the distance and felt the prickle of their hair standing on end when suddenly and with a loud hissing, St. Elmo’s fire lit up the rooftops on the shore and blue flame surged along the mast of the little boat.
-Muireal, lying on the bottom boards looked as though she had been wrapped up in a bright halo shroud.
+Muireal looked as though she had been wrapped up in a bright halo shroud.
 Everything was aglow and the water became turbulent.
 When Alasdair looked over the side he saw hundreds of seals.
 They were swimming alongside and under the boat, bumping violently against the hull until at last it capsized.
 Alasdair saw Muireal slip beneath the waves in flickering bursts of light that at last were extinguished and then all was quiet again.

 As he finished his story he looked at Fiona with tears running down his face.
 Fiona leaped up and pounded his chest.
-“Why!” she cried.
+“Why did this happen!” she cried.
 “She trusted you!”
 She collapsed into a chair with her head in her hands.
 Reaching into his pocket Alasdair pulled out the little bone flute he had taken from Muireal’s hand when she was laying so still on the rocks.
 He put it on the table and went out the door.
 Fiona picked it up tenderly and holding it to her heart she slowly walked upstairs.